List of compositions by Johann Sebastian Bach printed during his lifetime: Context

-Whereas earlier composers such as Palestrina, Monteverdi, Praetorius and Schütz had their works printed to ensure that the entire range of their music became more widely known, this was not the case with Bach, who only had a small proportion of his works printed.
+Whereas earlier composers such as Palestrina, Monteverdi, Praetorius and Schütz had their works printed to ensure that the entire range of their music became more widely known, this was not the case with Bach.
+Bach only had a small proportion of his works printed.
 Christoph Wolff has suggested three reasons: firstly the financial support from municipal councils or noble patrons available to previous generations had diminished in Germany as a result of the Thirty Years War; secondly the expense of printing contrapuntal keyboard music which, at that time in Germany, was more often typeset than engraved; and lastly the low number of potential customers for works that were often technically difficult and unconventional.

 Counting by BWV numbers, less than ten percent of the composer's output was printed during his lifetime.
 Especially the choral works, less than half a percent of over 400 BWV numbers, are under-represented.
 This was however not exceptional for Bach's time when larger works for chorus and orchestra were less often printed.
 Bach's own efforts to get his works printed concentrated mostly on his keyboard compositions, which contributed to the fact that, at least until the 19th-century Bach Revival, he was mainly regarded as a keyboard composer.
 Whether or not a work was selected for print was independent of the quality of the music.

 Most of the prints of Bach's music which appeared during his lifetime were commissioned by the composer.
 Bach's personal copies, often containing handwritten corrections or additions, have been recovered for several of his printed works.
 The German expression for personal copy, Handexemplar, also appears in English-language Bach-scholarship, and is used in the list below when referring to prints once contained in the personal library of Johann Sebastian Bach.